· Paul Kronlund-Drouault · 9 min read

 To build intelligent machines, we should optimize for interesting-ness: a coherent model of what is meaningful versus trivial, coupled with a search that stays within the space of statements that are true.

-Humans naturally think with vague language that often outruns strict truth conditions; that makes sense in a messy world.
+Humans naturally think with vague language that often outruns strict truth conditions, and it makes sense in a messy world.
 In formal reasoning, the tradeoff is different.
-Some of what we find interesting is also absurd: we call it mysticism4.
+Some of what we find interesting is also absurd: we can call it mysticism4.
 Mysticism is cool, and we dedicate a lot of time to it, through art, music, literature, and even love, but it’s not something machines can/should do.

-In mathematics, our thinking systems must balance interesting-ness with formality: express which questions ought to be asked while respecting which questions can be asked.
-This is the role of constraint generation.
+In mathematics, our thinking systems must balance interesting-ness with formality: express which questions should be asked while respecting which questions can be asked.

 In such a setup, “hallucination” loses its meaning: truth is enforced by the formal layer, while open-ended association remains contained in latent representations, or alternative channels.
-By itself this is not enough, and freely pretrained models may stall, so Proposition 7 combines it with a training pipeline that applies a custom loss to formally verified outputs to shape intelligence.
+By itself this is not enough, and freely pretrained models may stall, so Proposition 7 combines it with a training pipeline that applies a custom loss to formally verified outputs to shape intelligence, and an entropy-based sampling system.

-In short, mathematics is less about method than about envisioning possibilities and choosing the ones that matter.
-It is creativity more than computation, and Proposition 7 is a way for machines to cultivate that creativity, build intuition without the noise of unconstrained natural language.
+For me, mathematics is less about method than about envisioning possibilities and choosing the ones that matter.
+It is creativity before than computation, and Proposition 7 is a way for machines to develop that creativity, and build intuition without the noise of unconstrained natural language.

 System Overview